KadirYazadzhi/SoftUni---PatternDrawingProgram/README.md

 - Enhance console-based visualization with color and other formatting options (if supported).
 - Develop a graphical user interface (GUI) for a more engaging experience.

 ## 💡 Project Insights
 This project provides an engaging way to practice nested loops and user input in C#, while creating visually appealing console outputs.
 It also offers an interactive experience that showcases basic programming skills in pattern generation.

+## 🎓 Credits

+This project is based on the **"Pattern Drawing"** exercise created by [Mario Zahariev](https://github.com/zahariev-webbersof/) for Python developers.
+However, I adapted the task and implemented it in C#.
+You can view the original task [here](https://github.com/zahariev-webbersof/python-fundamentals-09-2024-/blob/main/Pattern%20Drawing.md).

+Special thanks to Mario Zahariev for providing a great foundational exercise.

 ## 💾 **Contribution**